Gambling and online casinos in Malawi

 from offline casinos to online betting and mobile gaming.

-Gambling in Malawi is perceived as part of the legal entertainment industry,- while the state focuses on transparency, taxation
+Gambling in Malawi is perceived as part of the legal entertainment industry, with the state focusing on transparency, taxation and protecting gamblers from abuse.

 Historical context

-Gambling appeared in Malawi back in the 1970s
+Gambling appeared in Malawi back in the 1970s, when the first casinos were opened in Blantyre and Lilongwe.

 After the 1996 reforms, the government adopted